osu-crypto/FuzzyPSI/README.md

 into balls:
 • 6250 balls of radius δ = 20, in 2 dimensions
 • 2778 balls of radius δ = 30, in 2 dimensions
+We assign dimensions d = 2, our choice of bFSS is a (p = 0.75, k = 2)-bFSS instantiated within the structure-aware PSI framework.

+Our protocol involves cryptographic components (1) base oblivious transfers (2) hamming correlation hash function (3) encryption/decryption functionalities and a general communication framework.
+For the hamming-correlation robust hash function we use
+SHA256.
+For base OTs and general framework we use the [libOTe library](https://github.com/osu-crypto/libOTe).
+We implement the bFSS recipe spatial hash ◦ concat ◦ tt, for balls of pairwise distance > 4δ, and use the OKVS implementation from [NTY21] for spatial hashing.

 ## Build